Intuitive Surgical SurgToolLoc and SurgVU Challenges Results: 2022-2025: Introduction

-Machine learning (ML) challenges --also known as competitions-- have become an integral part of many top computer vision and machine learning conferences \cite{eisenmann2022biomedical}.
+Machine learning (ML) challenges --also known as ML competitions-- have become an integral part of many top computer vision and machine learning conferences \cite{eisenmann2022biomedical}.
 These competitions aim to address specific problems within various fields where the organizers provide the required data set and/or labels.
-In the surgical domain specifically, EndoVis\footnote{https://endovis.grand-challenge.org/} is an annual challenge held at the international Conference on Medical Image Computing and Computer Assisted Intervention MICCAI\footnote{https://conferences.miccai.org/2022}.
-This challenge contains multiple sub-challenges targeting problems like tissue and instrument tracking and segmentation, 3D scene reconstruction, action recognition, and surgical skills assessment \cite{zia2021surgical,zhao2020learning,zia2022objective, allan2021stereo, allan20202018}.
-Following suit, our team organized the SurgToolLoc 2022 challenge.
+In the surgical domain specifically, EndoVis\footnote{https://opencas.dkfz.de/endovis/} is an annual challenge held at the international Conference on Medical Image Computing and Computer Assisted Intervention MICCAI\footnote{https://miccai.org/}.
+This challenge contains multiple sub-challenges targeting problems like tissue and instrument tracking and segmentation, 3D scene reconstruction, action recognition, and surgical skills assessment \cite{zia2021surgical, zhao2020learning, zia2022objective, allan2021stereo, AllanMICCAI2018}.
+Following suit, our team has organized a yearly challenge since 2020.

-SurgToolLoc 2022 was held as a sub-challenge at EndoVis 2022.
-The aim of this sub-challenge was to address the problem of weakly supervised learning of surgical tool localization in RA procedures, while also fostering work on practical deep-learning solutions.
-For this challenge, we provided participating teams with an extensive set of endoscopic video data consisting of 24,695 video clips.
-Together with the videos, the teams received noisy annotations for the surgical tools present in each video frame.
-The ultimate goal of this challenge was to utilize automatically extracted tool labels to build models that can classify and localize surgical instrumentation in a hidden test set.
-Here we present an overview of the challenge, most of the participating teams submitted solution methods, and the results in general.
+With varying differences, all our challenges have focused on problems related to RA surgical intelligence.
+Beginning in the year 2022, however, we have focused on the same problem of weakly supervised learning of surgical tool localization (SurgToolLoc).
+For these challenges we provided participating teams with an extensive set of endoscopic video data.
+Alongside these videos, the teams received noisy annotations for the surgical tools present in each video frame, in the form of tool presence information.
+The ultimate goal of these challenges was to utilize automatically extracted tool labels to build models that can classify and localize surgical instrumentation in a hidden test set.
+In addition, each year we have posed a unique secondary challenge, that also utilizes the same video data.
+However, the main objective of our repeated challenge is to facilitate year over year advances in the ML solutions to the weakly supervised problem of tool classification and localization.